tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:hasAuthoritiesDefaults
 - Preferred Label: has Authorities and Defaults
-- Definition: Text describing source authorities and parameters with their default values to attach to a Specification to further specify the behavior described in the expected response.
+- Definition: Text describing bdq:sourceAuthorities and Parameters with their default values to attach to a Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.
 - Range xsd:string
-- Comments: Details of the bdq:sourceAuthority listed in a Specification, along with Parameters that may be provided to the expected response along with their default values.
+- Comments: Details of the bdq:sourceAuthority listed in a Specification, along with Parameters that may affect the bdqffdq:hasExpectedResponse along with their default values.
 - View in: [term-list](../list/bdqffdq/index.md#hasAuthoritiesDefaults)

 ********************